ianlai/Algorithm-Python/README.md

 __2215__Find the Difference of Two Arrays.py
 __2216__Minimum Deletions to Make Array Beautiful.py
 __2217__Find Palindrome With Fixed Length.py
+__2218__Maximum Value of K Coins From Piles.py
 =====================================
-Num of Python Practice:  388
+Num of Python Practice:  389

 =====================================